Why You Might Want To Skip The Crazy Hair Dye This Halloween, Especially If You Have Kids

 "Have I become so old that I'm finally the stick-in-the-mud when it comes to giving kids the freedom to try new and trendy things?"
 I thought the other day, when I passed by a hair dye display at the store.
 It featured a number of younger folks with vibrantly colored hair, dressed up in Halloween costumes.
 I was grateful I had left my daughters at home for this shopping trip, lest hear the incessant chatter in the back seat about how much they wished they could dye their hair, too.

 A few years ago, in passing, I had seen an article about just what a mess dyes like this can make of someone's hair.
-So I reached out to one of my go-to beauty gals, Hairstylist Meghan Jordan, who works for Smart Style Hair Salon in the Brewer Super Walmart.
+So I reached out to one of my go-to beauty gals, Hairstylist Meghan Jordan, who works for Fringe Hair Salon in Orono.
 She's great at giving it to me straight.

 I asked her if I was being a prude, not letting the girls experiment with this holiday hair dye, and she came back to me with an emphatic "No!"

-"Oh man that stuff is the worst!
-Stays on till it’s cut out or covered up and even when it gets covered it may not be the color your hoping for!
+"Oh man, that stuff is the worst!
+Stays on till it’s cut out or covered up and even when it gets covered it may not be the color you're hoping for!
 Then the parents get mad at us bc we can’t fix it or it’s going to be over $100 to try!"

 She says to treat hair that has been damaged by this dye is not easy or cheap.

-"When we try to fix it we use a metallic remover to try and strip it out of the hair, over the counter color have metallics in them, which is NOT good.
+"When we try to fix it we use a metallic remover to try and strip it out of the hair, Over-the-counter colors have metallics in them, which is NOT good.
 Then, once we do that, the hair is washed multiple times with a clarifying shampoo to further cleanse."

 And Jordan says this process is not a guaranteed fix, particularly with certain brands.